kobotoolbox/kobo-docker/doc/March-2019-Upgrade.md

       image: mongo:3.2
       ...
     ```
-    Then start the container: `docker-compose start mongo`
+    Then start the container: `./run.py -cb up --force-recreate mongo`

 1. Upgrade to 3.4